 • Understand business user objectives and technology needs to get their jobs done

-• Make informed decisions about data organization, architecture, and modeling
+• Make informed decisions about data organization, architecture, and data modeling

 • Identify opportunities for low-hanging fruit that would provide immediate value and a basis for future iterations